 What we don’t: Expensive and could be a little more user-friendly.

 What are the downsides?
 The AlpenGlow 500 is on the pricey side at $80 and a little heavy and bulky compared to many of the picks below (it also doesn’t collapse down for stuffing in a full trunk or gear bin).
-BioLite does sell the cheaper and lighter AlpenGlow 250 ($60; 7.4 oz.) and new AlpenGlow Mini ($40; 3.5 oz.), but we think most campers will find the added output of the 500 model worth the price and weight penalties.
-Unfortunately, none of the three options boast a solar panel for recharging, but battery life is pretty impressive at 200 hours on low and 5 on high (the Mini is 40 hours on low and 5 on high).
+BioLite does sell the cheaper and lighter AlpenGlow 250 ($60; 7.4 oz.) and AlpenGlow Mini ($40; 3.5 oz.), but we think most campers will find the added output of the 500 model worth the price and weight penalties.
+Unfortunately, none of the three options boast a solar panel for recharging, but battery life is pretty impressive at 200 hours on low and 5 on high (the Mini, which we cover below, is 40 hours on low and 5 on high).
 A final nitpick is that it can be tough to find the exact setting you're looking for—cycling through the modes requires a combination of button-pushing and shaking the lantern.
 But the learning curve isn't too steep, and the BioLite offers a hard-to-beat mix of brightness, tech features, and overall quality, earning it our top spot for 2024.

 See the BioLite AlpenGlow 500